 As an interdisciplinary artist, I compose and structure mixed media ephemeral collages.
 My objectives are to establish urban environmental interventions within abandoned spaces, on my own and in collaboration with the people who live in close proximity to these spaces.
-These urban interventions ultimately culminate with performances that are directly related to the art work(s).

 Perhaps to many people the articles/items that I use in my art are superfluous and disposable.
 However, when I discover these materials in abandoned spaces, I think of these items in terms of giving them a chance at potentially better and longer lives.